OdeyaSadoun/CoronaManagementSystemForHMO/README.md

 ![getByIdCoronaTestSwagger](/images/project2/getByIdCoronaTestSwagger.png)
 <br>

-Getting the statistics for the last month how many patients were every day:
+Getting the statistics for the last month on how many patients were every day:
 ![statisticsSwagger](/images/project2/statisticsSwagger.png)
 <br>